-To rock the vehicle back and forth to get out of snow, ice, or sand without damaging the transmission, see If the Vehicle Is Stuck on page 9-10.
+To rock the vehicle back and forth to get out of snow, ice, or sand without damaging the transmission, see If the Vehicle Is Stuck on page 9-9.

-N (Neutral): In this position, the enaine does not connect with the wheels.
-To restart the engine when the vehicle is already moving, use N (Neutral) only with the brake pedal applied.
+N (Neutral): In this position, the engine does not connect with the wheels.
+To restart the engine when the vehicle is already moving, use N (Neutral) only.
+Also, use N (Neutral) when the vehicle is being towed.